philrozu/Fourier-Neural-Operator/nonhomogeneousbc/timedependentbc.md

   - out_channels=2
 - )

+The Jupyter notebook used for training can be found under the name "diffusionreaction.ipynb".
 I may note that 10 initial steps and 10 future steps appears to be important parameters as it increased the accuracy of my model significantly.

 ### Results